o-o-o-o/Drawing-Machine-Firmware/README.md

 1. To make use of the UART, two file must be modified.

 a.
-Comment out the line refering to ttyAMA0 in /etc/inittab with a leading #:
+Comment out the following line refering to ttyAMA0 in /etc/inittab with a leading #:

-#T0:23:respawn:/sbin/getty -L ttyAMA0 115200 vt100
+T0:23:respawn:/sbin/getty -L ttyAMA0 115200 vt100

 b. delete entries refering to ttyAMAo in the /boot/cmdline file.
 After deleting, my file consisted only of this line: